BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 (3/4/2022) V2.0

 For Z420/620/820 systems with Ivy-Bridge CPUs (V2 Xeons on motherboards with BIOS Boot Block date 2013), Big Sur and Monterey supported.
-Systems with V1 Xeons (BIOS Boot Block date 2011) should stay at 0.7.1. unless OC booting issues can be resolved (read below)
+Systems with V1 Xeons (BIOS Boot Block date 2011) should stay at 0.7.1. unless OC booting issues can be resolved (read below). (**Update (9/15/2022)**: issue resolved with Release 3.0)

 Finally took the effort to upgrade the OC to 0.7.8.
 Due to Secure Boot feature added, I was unable to boot up OC 0.7.2 and higher, for systems with Sandy-Bridge CPUs (i.e. V1 32nm Xeons, BIOS Boot Block date 2011).
 Either the Picker does not show up , or no macOS partitions show up.
 There is no issue, however, with systems that running Ivy-Bridge CPUs (V2 22nm Xeons, BIOS Boot Block date 2013).